eiiko6/math-scripts/README.md

-# Math Scripts
+# Python stuff

 ## Introduction

-I like to put into python what I learn in math lessons.
+I like writing random scripts that do random things.
-So here are some small scripts i made.
+So here are some small ones I made.
 They're usable, but sometimes really specific...

 ## Scripts